statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Discussion Implications

-\new{Given the results of our work, care must be especially taken when comparing structural parameters in different wavelength regimes, since multi-wavelength observations typically have varying resolution and signal-to-noise levels.
+Given the results of our work, care must be especially taken when comparing structural parameters in different wavelength regimes, since multi-wavelength observations typically have varying resolution and signal-to-noise levels.
 While we did not explicitly run the tests for varying wavelengths, our results should be applicable to this use case as well, since the main difference between UV and IR imaging is still simply the depth and resolution.
 When biases arising from imaging quality are accounted for, any changes in the measured structural parameters can be used to detect changes in actual substructures.
-For example, in \cite{Sazonova2021} we used this approach to detect disturbances in dust substructure in post-starburst galaxies by comparing \textit{HST} \textit{B}, \textit{I}, and \textit{H}-band imaging.
-In a similar vein, \textsc{GalfitM} incorporates different wavelength observations to study how the S\'ersic profile changes from one band to another, which can be interpreted as changes in structure of different stellar populations \citep{galfitm}.}
+For example, in \cite{Sazonova2021} we used this approach to detect disturbances in dust substructure in post-starburst galaxies by comparing \textit{HST} \textit{B}, \textit{I}, and \textit{H}-band imaging. \new{There is a significant body of work in the relationship between S\'ersic parameters and wavelength, which allows comparing the spatial distributions of different stellar populations \citep[e.g.,][]{Casura2022,Baes2024,Quilley2025a,Quilley2025}.
+In particular, }\textsc{GalfitM} \new{and \textsc{SourceXtractor++}} incorporate different wavelength observations to study how the S\'ersic profile changes from one band to another, \new{while \textsc{Buddi} extends S\'ersic fitting to IFU data \citep{buddi}.
+Given our conclusions on how strongly all these parameters depend on image properties, however, the comparison of morphologies measured in different bands must be done by first carefully matching image quality.}